chpmnrssll/transformer-netlify/README.md

 </page-query>
 ```

 In this example `$page.home.edges[0].node.section1.image` would contain a `<g-image>` compatible image src.
-The example YAML file might look something like this:
+The YAML file might look something like this:
 ```
 section1:
   header: Section 1 Header text